Co-Chair, Texas Chapter

-Marc is a father of two, Zachary and Sadie, and a husband to Holly, residing in The Woodlands, TX.
+Marc is a father of two, Zachary and Sadie, and husband to Holly, residing in The Woodlands, TX.
 He is a Global Marketing & Communications Manager for Pentair Valves & Controls.
-Marc is originally from Los Angeles and has been in the graphic design, advertising and marketing professions for over 20 years.
-His son Zachary has Lymphatic Malformation and both he and Zachary are proud and excited to be involved with LE&RN to promote education and advocacy for lymphatic diseases and birth defects.
+Marc is originally from Los Angeles and has been in the graphic design, advertising, and marketing professions for over 20 years.
+His son Zachary has lymphatic malformation.
+Both he and Zachary are proud and excited to be involved with LE&RN to promote education and advocacy for lymphatic diseases and birth defects.

 Texas Youth Ambassador

 Zachary turned 13 in November 2016 and attends Mitchell Intermediate in The Woodlands, TX.
 Zachary lives with parents Marc and Holly, and younger sister Sadie.
 Zachary loves baseball and plays catcher.
 He was born with lymphatic malformation and has endured eight different procedures/surgeries, the last a tongue reduction surgery in July of 2014.
 His doctor in Houston is Dr. Joseph Edmonds who said, when Zachary was only 17 days old, that he and Zach are “friends for life.”